Introduction: Winner Winner, Chicken Dinner

 For every pound of chicken, you should cook it for 20 minutes.
 Our chicken weighed 4 pounds so it needed an hour of cook time.
 Set a timer for 45 minutes (since you already spent 15 minutes crisping up the skin) and check it when the timer goes off.
 In the next step, we'll use a foolproof way to tell if the chicken is done.

-After the allotted cook time, the chicken should register at least 165 on a grill thermometer (ours was 180 which is perfect too).
+After the allotted cook time, the chicken should register at least 165 on a meat thermometer.
+We cooked our chicken to 180 degrees fahrenheit; anything ranging from 165 - 180 is fine and safe to eat.
 We always use an instant read thermometer to test for doneness; nothing spoils a delicious dinner more than the possibility of getting food poisoning if any of the chicken is still raw.
 Bacteria such as E. coli, Salmonella and Campylobacter can survive in chicken that is not cooked to at least 165 degrees Fahrenheit, so I think a thermometer is a must!

 When it's done, remove the rotisserie from the barbecue and put it onto a pan.
 The rod, prongs and counterweight are all too hot to remove at this point so leave them alone for now.